open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 }
 ```

-The other way with Gradle is to use the `io.spring.dependency-management`
+The other way with Gradle is to use the `io.spring.dependency-management` plugin
-plugin and to import the BOMs in `idependencyManagement`:
+and to import the BOMs in `dependencyManagement`:

 ```kotlin
 plugins {